History of the India national football team: Early years

-The decision of wearing shoes had to make and the Indians finally settled on wearing shoes if the conditions were wet (rainy) and if they had to play on soft grounds and when the conditions were dry, most players opted to play without shoes and instead wore bandages to protect their feet though fine weather, out of 11 players who took the field eight players were bootless and three were in boots.
+Most players opted to play without shoes and instead wore bandages to protect their feet though fine weather, out of 11 players who took the field eight players were bootless and three were in boots.
 Sarangapani Raman scored the only goal for India in that match and thus the first Indian international goal ever in the Olympics.

 While the 1–2 loss to France and first round elimination was a huge disappointment to the team and the public alike, the quality of football that the team displayed had captivated one and all.
 Indian footballers’ bravery and brilliance in bare feet at the 1948 Olympics earned them no less a fan than Princess Margaret, the younger sister of Queen Elizabeth II.
 So much so that King George VI invited the team to Buckingham Palace and there, as the story goes, he lifted up Sailen Manna's trouser leg, telling him it was just to check if the Indian really had legs of steel as would appear from the strength of his shots!
 But there was football still to be played.
 Encouraged by the accolades and the positive reception to India's football, the AIFF decided to extend the tour with some friendlies across Europe.
 Over the next several weeks the team would play some matches that would only enhance its growing reputation.

 In the Netherlands India lost 1–2 against Sparta Rotterdam but stunned Ajax Amsterdam led by legendary Rinus Michels by 5–1, two days later.
 Back in England and Wales, it put together a string of victories over several teams including Boldmere St. Michaels F.C., which it met on a muddy pitch at Church Road Ground on 31 August 1948, a day with heavy rainfall.
 The Indian team was forced to wear boots and a lone goal from B.N.
 Vajravelu handed India a 1−0 win, with this ended the Europe tour of 1948, a great summer for Indian football history.